AapyDev/AapyDev/README.md

 - 💻 I'm learning **C++**.
 - ✈️ I started my programming journey at a young age, motivated by my passion for **Java Minecraft**.
 For a considerable time, I dedicated myself to developing plugins for Minecraft servers, which led me to delve deeper into software development.
 Now, I continue to work in this field as a hobby while expanding my skills specifically towards game development and web development.

-# 📚 History of Worked Projects
+# 📚 History of Worked Projects (Minecraft Servers)
 <details>
    <summary>Click to show</summary>
    <ul>